TritonDataCenter/rfd/rfd/0113/README.md

 ### x-account image clone

-How should giving ownership of an image to another account work?
-The naive first pass at this would be **just change the owner to the new account.** If an image is incremental you run into potential problems.
+Cloning will need to take into account incremental images and public (operator provided) images.
 Take this scenario:

-- image ubuntu-14.04 (admin-owned, operator provided base image)
+- image ubuntu-14.04 (public, admin-owned, operator provided base image)
 - image A (custom image based on ubuntu-14.04, say it provides the JVM)
 - image B (based on A, say it provides Tomcat)
 - images C and D (service-specific images, each based on B)
 - Eng would like to transfer C and D to Ops

-If the implementation simply updated `owner` on images C and D, we need to decide what to do with images B and A on which they depend.
-If Ops was made owner of those, then the Eng account has lost access to those images for subsequent image building work.
-That's unacceptable.
-If images B and A were left alone, then the Ops account has incomplete access to images C and D.
-Eng could delete images B or A, breaking future provisions using C and D.
-That is also unacceptable.

-Below we will consider moving away from incremental images (at least by default).
-However, they exist now and likely aren't completely going away.
-That means "just change the owner to the new account" isn't a candidate solution.
-Further, even if we only supported non-incremental images, it isn't clear that the account transferring the image would accept losing access to the image.

-* * *

-Other options:

-1. **Create a clone of the image (and its non-admin-owned origin images) with a new UUID** and assign *that* image to the new account owner.
-2. Create a new image that flattens any incremental origin layers of the origin image, and assign *that* image to the new account owner.

-The argument for #2 over #1 is that a set of origin images (i.e. images A and B) could be confusing for the receiving account.
-In our example, when Ops "received" a new "image C" (now with a new UUID), they would also see copies of images A and B in their `triton image list` output.
-If the image was flattened, then there wouldn't be any origin images to copy over.
-However, that flattening isn't trivial work to do for this transfer, so I'd prefer to avoid it.
+Cloning an image must clone all incremental (origin) images, but not the public (operator) provided images.

+When Eng shares image C with Ops, it will give Ops access to images B and A (they already have access to ubuntu-14.04).

+When Ops clones image C, they get clones of images B and A as well.

+When Ops clones image D, they will get *new* clones of image B and A, which will be different to the cloned B and A images from cloned image C.

+To avoid confusion, the cloned incremental images B and A will be marked as disabled, so they will not show up in Ops `triton images` listing, but will be visible as the image 'origin' and will still be accessible via `triton image` operations.

+#### Incremental images

-**The proposal is as follows.** We acknowledge that the origin chain of incremental images is confusing to users and the expected benefit (size savings in transfer, because the bits in image A and image B may not need to be schlepped around as often) hasn't been justified.
+We acknowledge that the origin chain of incremental images is confusing to users and the expected benefit (size savings in transfer, because the bits in image A and image B may not need to be schlepped around as often) hasn't been justified.
 We propose to **change image creation to NOT be incremental by default.** This would bias custom images to being non-incremental: larger, but simpler to manage.
-And then **for cross-account image transfer, we'd do option #1** as described above.

-The expected *common case* would be x-account clone a non-incremental image.
-An image clone with a new UUID is created, and `image.owner` is set to the new account.

 Another benefit of custom images being non-incremental is that they do not depend on operator-provided base images (e.g. minimal, base, etc.) which means that operators of a cloud do not *need* to ensure that all base images are identical in all DCs as a requirement for x-DC image copying.

-* * *
+#### Security

-Security considerations.
-So far the feature as described allows any account in the same cloud to add an image with any name@version to your list of images.
+Image sharing allows any account in the same cloud to add an image with any name@version to your list of images.
 If you are in the habit of using `triton instance create my-image ...` or equivalent -- i.e. using client tooling that identifies images by *name* for provisioning -- then there is a possible attack where an account can inject an image that you might later provision on your private network.
-Some guard against this is justified.

-To guard against this, the receiving account needs to one or more of:
+To guard against this, shared images are not provisionable by default, and the user will need to explicitly allow provisioning from a shared image.

-- Explicitly trust the sending account to do this: i.e. grant permission to specific accounts to transfer images to me.

-- Explicitly trust every transferred image: every transferred image goes into a "not yet available for provisioning" bucket until some explicit action by the receiver.

-  This is akin to the x-account clone process being a "publish" by the sender and a "pull" by the receiver, except that the Triton imaging system doesn't have a concept of an repository with access control to which customers can publish images.

-I got the impression from our last customer workshop that the latter (having to explicitly accept every new image transferred before using for provisioning) was considered too much of a burden.
-However, I would welcome hearing opinions.
+Note that I (Trent) got the impression from our last customer workshop that having to explicitly allow shared images before provisioning was considered too much of a burden.
+Here are some workaround options, and we would welcome hearing other opinions.

-Potential ways to implement this:

-1. Triton could add support for an account config:
+1. Triton could add support for an allowed shared account config:
-    `image_clone_trusted_accounts` A receiver would have to explicitly do the following once:
+    `image_share_trusted_accounts` A receiver would have to explicitly do the following once:

-        triton account update image_clone_trusted_accounts=$uuid-of-allowed-sender
+        triton account update image_share_trusted_accounts=$uuid-of-allowed-sharer

-2. Transferred images could be tracked (with a new `image.transferred_by=$account` manifest field) and client tooling that allows identifying images by name (node-triton, triton-go, terraform) could be written to require that the source account be specified when looking up the image.

-    I'm not a big fan of this one.
-It puts a burden on existing client tooling.
-    For example, I don't have a feel for the impact on Terraform support to require this.

-3. Transferred images could have a new image state=cloned.
-The receiver would have to `triton image accept-clone IMAGE...` to move it to state=active to have it in the default set of listed images for provisioning.
-This is an example of the latter "explicitly trust every transferred image".

-So far my favourite is #1, but I welcome others' opinions.

 ### x-DC image copy